karvis9/karvis9/README.md

 👀 I’m interested in Software Engineering, Distributed Systems, Machine Learning, AI and NLP.

-🌱 I’m currently Studying Deep Learning, ML, Databases, Analysis of Algorithms and Neural Networks.

-🌱 I’m currently a Graduate Teaching Assistant (Course Producer) for Prof. Sven Koenig at USC ( For the Artifical Intelligence Course).
+🌱 I’m currently a Graduate Teaching Assistant (Course Producer) for Prof. Rajati at USC ( For the Machine Learning Course).
+In the past I was a TA for DSCI 510 (Principles of Programming Languages) for Prof. Ambite and Intro to AI (Course Producer) for Prof. Sven Koenig in Fall-21.

 💞️ I’m looking to collaborate on ML/AI/NLP , Psychology/Economics.